 Is it true that when you change the sprocket sizes.. example 530 to 525, it increases speedo error??
-My 03 gsxr 600, ever since I installed the new kit....speedo is way off!!:headscrat and I definetly notice the slight rpm increase.But its all good considering the acceleration gain!!
+My 03 gsxr 600, ever since I installed the new kit....speedo is way off!!:headscrat and I definetly notice the slight rpm increase.But its all good considering the acceleration gain!!:D

 It's not going from 525 to 520 or 530 to 525 that changes the speedo, it's changing the tooth count on the sprockets.
 More importanly (I think) is the size of the front one because that is where the speedo drive gear and sensor are.
 But the problem can be fixed for about $100 using a "speedo healer" or "yellow box", which will recalibrate the speedo for your gearing changes.